 their work to disaster relief but in the early 2000's began to work in long-term sustainable change.

-CEPAD is the primary recipient of CEPAD USA's grants.
+CEPAD is the primary recipient of CEPAD-USA's grants.
 CEPAD works with impoverished villages in Nicaragua to provide training for women, farmers, youth and pastors.
-CEPAD works with approximately 40 villages for 5 years until they graduate from CEPAD's programs and are ready to support themselves.
+CEPAD works with 47 villages for 5 years until they graduate from CEPAD's programs and have improved their financial stability.
 You can learn more about CEPAD's work on our Supported Projects page.

 Travelers on a donor trip take a day to enjoy the beauty of Nicaragua